ComfyUI

 cd <path_to_comfyui> && python main.py --disable-cuda-malloc --gpu-only

-After completing these steps, you should now see the Pruna Compile node in the nodes menu, under the pruna category.
+After completing these steps, you should now see all the Pruna nodes in the nodes menu, under the pruna category.

 Usage